Best foods for female fertility and egg quality

 Key Takeaways

-Food can support fertility, but it can’t fix everything on its own.
+Food can support fertility, but it can’t fix everything on its own, and sperm health also plays an important role in fertility.
 If you’ve been trying for a while, have irregular cycles, PCOS, endometriosis symptoms, or concerns about your partner’s fertility too, it’s worth speaking to your GP.